Zokrates/ZoKrates/zokrates_book/src/rng_tutorial.md

    ```javascript
    await contract.verifyTx(proof.proof.a, proof.proof.b, proof.proof.c, proof.inputs)
    ```
 1. Pretend to be Alice and try to cheat.
-Create `cheatInputs` which flips the result bit.
+Create `cheat` which flips the result bit.
    ```javascript
    cheat = [...proof.inputs]